 Lavinia Roberts is a published and award-winning playwright, puppet designer, and educator.
 She has over 50 plays published with Applause Books, Big Dog Plays, Brooklyn Publishers, Heuer Publishing, Plays: The Drama Magazine for Young People, Pioneer Drama, Smith and Kraus, and others.
-Her work has been performed in all 50 states and internationally in Australia, Canada, Ireland, South Africa, Turkey, and the United Kingdom.
+Her work has been performed in all 50 states and internationally in Australia, Canada, Ireland, Singapore, South Africa, South Korea, Turkey, and the United Kingdom.

 Her full-length play, Counting Skunks, won the 2011 Mario Fratti-Fred Newman Political Playwriting Award at the Castillo Theatre in New York City.

 Her play Eaten Voices won best play and $5000 in The Thespis Theatre Festival (NYC, NY) in 2012 and went on to productions with Goblin Baby Theatre Company (London, UK), The New Alchemists (Seattle, WA), Dixon Place (NYC, NY), and with Gadfly Theatre (Minneapolis, MN).